-Mount Mary University is recognized as a diverse learning community that works in partnership with local, national and global organizations to educate women to transform the world.
+Mount Mary University is a diverse and inclusive learning community that educates students to transform the world.

 Values

 A Mount Mary University education reflects a core group of values and is distinguished by the following characteristics:

 - Competence a commitment to excellence that is reflected in the classroom experience and in the resulting knowledge base and skill set demonstrated by graduates - Community a shared sense of purpose within the Mount Mary environment to work in the spirit of the School Sisters of Notre Dame by creating a better world through education - Compassion an overt expression of concern and purposeful action that fosters human development and unity - Commitment a deliberate approach to advancing the universality of human dignity by encouraging leadership in the areas of personal development and global change.